 Hello, hello, hello!

-Well, kids, that’s all I got!
-Just remember whether rain or shine, dramatic or scandalous or just some plain ol’ gator lovin’, I will be there!
+Well, kids, that’s all I got this week.
+Just remember, whether rain or shine, dramatic or scandalous, or some plain ol’ Fairhope movie lovin’, I will be there.
 Ciao!